aktech/webhook-to-phone-call-api/README.md

 curl -X POST https://your-app.fly.dev/alert/your-secret-token
 ```

-This will immediately trigger a phone call to `ALERT_TO_NUMBER` with the message "Alert triggered".
+This will immediately trigger phone calls to all numbers in `ALERT_TO_NUMBER` with the message "Alert triggered".

+**Multiple numbers:** Set `ALERT_TO_NUMBER=+1234567890,+0987654321` to call multiple numbers simultaneously.
+The service will attempt to call all numbers and log any failures.

 ## Cost Optimization